‘Straight pride’ parade draws marchers, protesters

 The parade, with marchers carrying signs such as “2020 Trump” and “Build The Wall,” moved from Copley Plaza, through major downtown streets before ending with a rally at City Hall Plaza, where the crowd and speakers were outnumbered by those protesting them from behind barricades.

-Several arguments and minor fights were reported on the parade route and police made arrests, but did not report any major confrontations.
+Several arguments and minor fights were reported on the parade route and police made over 30 arrests but did not report any major confrontations.
+Four officers suffered minor injuries during the parade.